 Do you admire someone who is successful in their field?
 Maybe you can ask him or her to mentor you.
 To learn how to ask someone to be your mentor, or know more about mentorship, read the article Feeling lost in your career?
 Find a mentor!
 Ask about mentorship programs in your school or try mentorship programs in Manitoba.
 For instance, Creative Manitoba provides venues for students to be exposed to careers in art and culture.
 If you are interested in a career in the music industry, you can try Manitoba Music‘s youth mentorship program.

-If your main concern is to be gainfully employed after your graduation, study the Manitoba Labour Market Occupational Forecasts 2017-2023 or the Manitoba Labour Market and Mobility Information to help you discover your best prospects.
-You can also check out this Career Planning Guide to help you map out your options and prospects for the future.
+If your main concern is to be gainfully employed after your graduation, study the Manitoba Labour Market Occupational Forecasts 2017-2023 to help you discover your best prospects.
+You can also check out this Career Planning Guide to help you map out your options for the future.